apadyal/SummarizationAPI/README.md

   b.
 You can sign up or else it works without signing up.
 It is a free tool used for testing HTTP methods.
   c.
 Now you have successfully installed Postman.
-2. Create new request on Postman using following steps API Operation Template to use-
+2. Create new request on Postman using following steps
+   a.
+Open Postman and create 'New Request'
+   b.
+Select POST from the request dropdown.
+   c.
+Enter the API URL in the address box
+   d.
+For building the request body, click on 'raw' and select 'JSON' from the dropdown.
+   e.
+Enter the message into the request body.
+NOTE:  add newline charecter '\n' If your paragraph has newlines for JSON parsing to successfully parse your message body as per JSON convention.
+  	The request JSON format is as follows -

+     {
+        “text”: “<Your lengthy paragraph here>”,
+        “sentenceCount”: 3 <Number of sentence in the summary>
+     }
+   f.
+Hit 'SEND'.

+API Operation Template to use-
-Sr. No.	HTTP Method	Uniform API	Description	Example Payload 1	POST	POST resource	POST method must be used to input the text to summarize it	POST:/api/translate {
+Sr. No.	HTTP Method	Uniform API	Description	Example Payload 1	POST	POST resource	POST method must be used to input the text to summarize it	POST:/api/summarize {
 “text”: “string”,
 “sentenceCount”: “string”